adewes/blitzdb/docs/source/tutorials/basics.rst

                              'first_name' : 'Charlie',
                              'last_name' : 'Chaplin',
                              'is_funny' : True,
-                             'birth_year' : 1889
+                             'birth_year' : 1889,
+                             'filmography' : [
+                                ('The Kid',1921),
+                                ('A Woman of Paris',1923),
+                                #...
+                                ('Modern Times', 1936)
+                             ]
                             })

-We can then query the attributes of the given instances as class attributes:
+We can access the document attributes of the given instances as class attributes:

 .. code-block:: python